Notebooks and Learning Path¶

 Prerequisites

 Steps 1 and 2 require only rqm-core.
-Steps 3 and 4 require both rqm-core and rqm-qiskit.
+Steps 3 and 4 require rqm-circuits, rqm-api, and an execution backend.
 See the installation guide for setup instructions.